Putting money in its place

 - You’re exhausted from putting in extra time at work to earn more money.

 - You haven’t enjoyed one of your favorite pastimes in over a month.

 - You’re not happy.

 Of course, the list above is only slightly tongue-in-cheek.
 I’ll just offer a quote I’ve used before.
-It’s one of my favourites and it always reminds me that if I’m not happy with the way things are, I can take action to change them:
+It’s one of my favorites and it always reminds me that if I’m not happy with the way things are, I can take action to change them:

 I write about money every week.
 It’s easy for me to become too focused on the micro picture.
-I have to make a regular and very conscious effort to remind myself that I started writing about money to help people master it enough to forget about it for awhile.
+I have to make a regular and very conscious effort to remind myself that I started writing about money to help people master it enough to forget about it for a while.